A guide to being a boring investor...when everybody else is trying to be trendy

 Investing for your future is really a passive behaviour.

-You want to remove your thoughts and actions from it 95% of the time.
+You want to remove your thoughts and actions from it.
 A sit-back-and-wait approach is best.
 Even when things might not look great.
 History has shown us that the waiting game pays off.

 And that’s why to every 20-something year old I say this: